leonoel/missionary/doc/tutorials/hello_task.md

 #_=> nil                     ;; after 2 seconds
 ```

 Note : while the semantics of `?` are the same inside and outside `sp` blocks (run a `task` and return its result), the mechanism is slightly different : the `sp` macro will detect `?` calls in its body and rewrite code in asynchronous style, such that no thread will be blocked performing `nap` (we say the process is *parked* instead of *blocked*).
 Consequently, this definition of `slowmo-hello-world` is perfectly legal in clojurescript.
+The top level `m/?` call is still not allowed though.
+Use something like `(js/Promise. slowmo-hello-world)` instead.

 ## Parallel composition